xquyvu/ez-expense/README.md

 This tool lets you do exactly just that.
 It uses AI and automation to parse the receipts, match them to the correct expense lines, then go and fill in the expense report without you needing to do a single thing.

-Just click the app, and it just works.
-No installation required, no coding involve.

 ## Demo